 Robert Pitcairn

-The Borough of Pitcairn
+The Pitcairn Historical Society

 The Borough of Pitcairn is named for Robert Pitcairn, a former superintendent of the Pittsburgh division of the Pennsylvania Railroad.
 In 1880, Pitcairn ordered construction of a rail yard along Turtle Creek near Pittsburgh that would become the largest railyard in the world.
 He was instrumental in locating switching yards, an engine roundhouse and car repair shops in the yard.
 With the expansion of the railyards, several plans of lots were laid out to accommodate railroad workers.
 As the village grew and with the residents’ desire to form their own community, in 1894 the Borough of Pitcairn was born.